Supervisor's Recommendation for Employee Applicant

 Has a member of your staff applied for a seat in the Academy’s 2018 Managing by Network course?

-Please complete the Supervisor Recommendation Form by November 1, 2017.
+Please complete the Supervisor Recommendation Form.

 This interagency course is designed to strengthen each participant’s professional skill set in Partnering, Community Collaboration, Strategic Thinking, Partnership Management, and Accountability.

 Learn more about the professional competencies featured in this applied training course.

 Your recommendation is a significant factor in the selection of course participants.
 Your response will complete your employee’s application.